rodecker/draft-yang-bgp-communities/README.md

 * `examples/bgp-communities.json` - An example JSON specification conforming to the YANG model
 * `examples/bgp-communities.txt` - Example communities to match using the JSON specification
 * `examples/bgp-communities.out` - Example output of the parser
+* `resources/inventory.md` - A non-exhaustive list of BGP community definitions found on the web

 ## Usage